-An IRA is probably the easiest way for self-employed people to start saving for retirement.
+An IRA is probably the easiest way for self-employed people to start saving for retirement, and a Self-Directed Gold IRA is a great option for those looking to diversify their retirement savings.
 There are no special presentation requirements and you can use it regardless of whether you have employees or not.
 An SEP IRA is a traditional type of IRA for self-employed people or small business owners.
 SEP stands for Simplified Employee Pension.
 Contributions, which are tax-deductible for the company or individual, are deposited in a traditional IRA held in the name of the employee.

 The company's employees cannot contribute, the employer can.
 Like a traditional IRA, the money in an SEP IRA isn't taxed until retirement.
 Traditional IRAs and Roth IRAs aren't exclusive to the self-employed, but people who work independently or who own their own business can contribute to these plans.
 IRA contributions are not considered a business expense, although they can help reduce your individual tax liability.

 SIMPLE IRAs offer a low administrative burden, a higher contribution limit than traditional or Roth IRAs, and the ability to contribute more money to your own retirement account than to those of your employees.
 Roth IRAs allow you to contribute money after taxes, while traditional IRAs allow you to contribute pre-tax dollars.
 If you exceed them, you won't be able to contribute at all to a Roth IRA or make tax-deductible contributions to a traditional IRA.
 Both Roth and traditional individual retirement accounts (IRAs) are available to anyone with earned income, including the self-employed.

 If you had a retirement plan such as a 401 (k), 403 (b) or 457 (b) with a former employer, the best way to manage accumulated savings is usually to transfer them to an accumulated IRA or a single-participant 401 (k).
 One of the main advantages of an SEP IRA over a traditional or Roth IRA is the high contribution limit.
 While SEP IRAs are simple, they're not necessarily the most effective way to save for retirement.
 You are eligible for a SIMPLE IRA as a self-employed person or if you have a business with up to 100 employees.

 Many retirement plans for self-employed workers allow you, as a business owner, to contribute more money per year than you could contribute to an individual IRA.
 However, you can choose between opting for a traditional 401 (k) to which you contribute pre-tax money or a Roth IRA to which you contribute money after taxes (but which allows you to withdraw money tax-free during retirement).
 The SIMPLE IRA is designed for self-employed individuals and small business owners with 100 employees or fewer.
 The SEP IRA is a version of a traditional IRA that offers similar tax benefits, in addition to much higher contribution limits.

 HSAs are financed with pre-tax money and the money they contain grows with deferred taxes, such as an IRA or 401 (k).